Dan Patrick (sportscaster): NBC Sports

 On July 7, 2008, it was announced Patrick would join NBC Sports as a co-host of the third season of Football Night in America with former SportsCenter co-anchor Keith Olbermann every Sunday night beginning in September during the NFL season.
 Patrick and Olbermann host a series of highlights on the show and a segment called "The Little Big Show" with the day's top NFL plays.
 "The Little Big Show" refers to Patrick and Olbermann's time at ESPN where they referred to the 11pm SportsCenter they hosted as "The Big Show."

-Patrick served as the Super Bowl XLIII trophy presenter after the Pittsburgh Steelers defeated the Arizona Cardinals, and again at Super Bowl XLVI after the New York Giants defeated the New England Patriots.
-Patrick contributed to the network's coverage of the 2010 Winter Olympics as a reporter for women's downhill skiing and snowboarding.
-He hosted NBC's 2010 & 2011 Stanley Cup Finals coverage.
-In 2012, NBC named Patrick daytime co-host with Al Michaels for the London Olympics.

-Patrick once again served as the trophy presenter at Super Bowl XLIX when the New England Patriots defeated the Seattle Seahawks.
+Patrick presented the Super Bowl XLIII trophy after the Pittsburgh Steelers won against the Arizona Cardinals, and again at Super Bowl XLVI after the New York Giants outlasted the New England Patriots.
+He contributed for the network at the 2010 Winter Olympics covering the women's downhill skiing and snowboarding.
+He hosted NBC's 2010 and 2011 Stanley Cup Finals coverage.
+In 2012, NBC named Patrick a daytime co-host with Al Michaels for the London Olympics.
+Patrick again served as the trophy presenter at Super Bowl XLIX when the New England Patriots defeated the Seattle Seahawks.

 In March 2018, it was announced that Patrick would not return as the host of NBC's Football Night in America after turning down a contract offer.
-Soon thereafter, it was announced that Patrick would take over hosting duties of Undeniable (with Joe Buck) on Audience Network.
+Soon afterwards it was announced that Patrick would take over hosting duties of Undeniable (with Joe Buck) on Audience Network.

 Sports Jeopardy!

 On April 29, 2014, it was announced that Patrick would host Sports Jeopardy!, a sports-themed version of Jeopardy! shown on Crackle.
-The series debuted September 24, 2014, and featured special guest Alex Trebek reading out the Final Jeopardy! clue in the third episode.
+The series debuted September 24, 2014, and featured Alex Trebek as a special guest reading the Final Jeopardy! clue in the third episode.
 Its last episode aired on December 7, 2016.

 Sportscasting school with Full Sail University

-In late October 2017, it was announced that Patrick would be creating a Dan Patrick School of Sportscasting with Full Sail University, located in Florida.
+In late October 2017, it was announced that Patrick would begin a Dan Patrick School of Sportscasting with Full Sail University in Winter Park, Florida.

 Personal life

 Patrick met his wife, Susan White, when he worked at CNN and she was a producer of CNN's Inside Politics.
-They have three daughters and one son.
+They have three daughters and a son.
 He received the University of Dayton Distinguished Alumni Award in 1997 and was inducted into the Mason High School Athletic Hall of Fame in 2000.

 Other appearances

 Film and television

-Patrick has made cameo appearances in many movies and TV shows, thanks in large part to his longtime friendship with actor Adam Sandler, a relationship for which he was deemed a "stooge" by David Letterman.
+Patrick has made cameo appearances in many movies and TV shows, thanks in large part to his longtime friendship with actor Adam Sandler.